Loading Calculator

 Note that rivers can have different Grades depending on where you are on that river.
 Also, note that the Grades may change due to lack of excess precipitation.

 Grade 1.
 It's the 'easiest' river you can paddle and great for practising on moving water if you've never paddled on it before.
-This means the water is moving, without rocks or other hazards to avoid, and without technical difficulties.
-It means paddling should be within most people's abilities.
+The water is moving, without rocks or other hazards to avoid, and without technical difficulties, which means paddling should be within most people's abilities.

 Grade 2.
 Rivers are the next step up from Grade 1.
 They can include waves and small stoppers, which should be easy to navigate.
 They can also have eddies where you can catch your breath before moving on to the next set of rapids.